Rick-OS/cfnagram/README.md

 # application (CFN-a-GRAM)!

-A Quasar Framework app to upload whiteboard diagrams
+A Quasar app to upload whiteboard diagrams

 ## Install the dependencies
 ```bash